awslabs/benchmark-ai/descriptor/README.md

 A descriptor file defines a benchmark job.
 This directory contains a template descriptor including explanatory comments on all fields.
 The descriptor is written in [TOML](https://github.com/toml-lang/toml).

-The file is divided in the four following sections:
+The file is divided in the five following sections:

 #### info
 The fields in this section don't have any impact on the job to run, they contain merely informative data about the benchmark job.